hugesuccess/whyclassesarestupidinjavascript/README.md

 // Even if the class defined in another module, it's exposed foo.constructor.prototype.bar = ()=> 'Whoops!';

+// Whoops!
 console.log(whoops.bar());
 ````

 Not only does this open js applications to more bugs, but bugs that are much harder to find and debug.
-Combine this with the amazing|awesome|fantastic ability to add a lot of code to your application with a few keystrokes.
+Combine this with the amazing|awesome|fantastic ability of NPM to add a lot of code to your application with a few keystrokes.
 This is a recipe for disaster.